bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TrackUsage_259p5P3E16WRyNXgledf39/Documentation.md

-Principal track, secondary track, siding track
+The expected primary usage of the track